dontic/dontic.github.io/src/content/blog/automatically-build-docker-images-with-github-actions/index.md

 In this section I will show you how to build a docker image from a `Dockerfile` and push it to Dockerhub or your private Docker Registry.
 All by just creating a version tag.

-### Process overview & trigger conditions
+### Process overview & requirements

-First, check that your self-hosted runner is running and available in the repository you want to do this, and that you understand [the structure of a GitHub action](#structure-of-a-github-action).
+First, if you're using a self-hosted runner, check that it's running and available in the repository you want to have this on.
+And that you understand [the structure of a GitHub action](#structure-of-a-github-action).

-**Here are the conditions:**
+**Here are the requirements:**

-When I push a version tag, I want to get the version name (i.e.: `v1.0.1` &rarr; `1.0.1`), then build the Docker image and tag it with that version number as well as the latest tag (i.e.: `my-image:1.0.1` and `my-image:latest`).
+When I push a version tag, I want to get the version name (i.e.: `1.0.1`), then build the Docker image and tag it with that version number as well as the `latest` tag (i.e.: `my-image:1.0.1` and `my-image:latest`).

 After this, I want to push the image to a private Docker Registry I self-host and remove all data from the runner.
+But you can also do this to push the docker image to DockerHub.

-I also want to store the build cache so that consequent builds are faster.
+I also want to store the build cache so that future images build faster.

 **Here's the process overview:**